d6y/scala-robot-dev/README.md

 This is a Scala project in which you can write and compile Robocode robots.

-To then be able to run them in Robocode itself, there are two things to do
+To then be able to run them in Robocode itself, there are two things to do:

-1. Add your Scala library dependencies to the robotcode shell script.
+1. Add the Scala library as a dependency to the robotcode shell script; and

 2. Add your _target/classes_ path to the "Developer Options" in Robocode itself.